-In 2022, OIA will support the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities to strengthen economic and health capacities in the territories, fulfill Compact obligations, and address climate resilience, conservation, and clean energy deployment.
+In 2023, OIA will support the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities to strengthen economic and health capacities in the territories, fulfill Compact obligations, and address climate resilience, conservation, and clean energy deployment.
 With financial assistance programs exceeding \$600 million per year, OIA requires sufficient personnel resources to provide oversight of grants, including Compact and mandatory CIP funding.
-At the 2022 level of funding OIA will:
+At the 2023 level of funding OIA will:

-- Improve out-year performance by grantees by continuing to focus on oversight. - Continue providing professional services to the Insular Areas through interagency agreements. - Continue interagency coordination on issues impacting the Insular Areas - Conduct site visits to grant projects. - Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions. - Continue to advance negotiations on the expiring provisions of the Compacts of Free Association with FSM, the RMI, and Palau.
+- Improve out-year performance by grantees by continuing to focus on oversight. - Continue providing professional services to the Insular Areas through interagency agreements. - Continue interagency coordination on issues impacting the Insular Areas - Conduct site visits to grant projects. - Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions and resolution of financial statement qualifications and audit findings. - Continue to advance negotiations on the expiring provisions of the Compacts of Free Association with FSM, the RMI, and Palau.